Devviknesh/Carbon-Equity-Tracker/README.md

 🌎 *Empower your journey toward sustainability!* With real-time calculations, insightful data visualization, and eco-friendly tips, Carbon Equity Tracker makes it simple to measure your impact and act responsibly.

-Let’s reduce our carbon footprint, one step at a time! 💚
+Let’s reduce our carbon footprint, one step at a time! 💚 Future contributions are on process!!

 ---